Synonyms: Dipsacus sylvestris Huds. Dipsacus fullonum var. sativus is reserved for cultivated teasel.

-Common names: common teasel; wild teasel; card thistle
+Common names: wild teasel; common teasel; card thistle; Fuller's teasel

 Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.